Frequently Asked Questions

 Once the bag turns completely white, your mycelium are ready to become mushrooms.
 Cut the bag open to give them some air and a little light (a few mists of water from a spray bottle every few days helps too).
 Pin the side of the bag with the provided paper clip so it’s loosely closed with enough room for a little air to seep in.
 Your Magic Bag should start producing mushrooms in another week or two.
 Pick them right before the cap separates from the stem.
 Your mushroom grow bag will keep producing mushrooms for another week or so (each crop of mushrooms is called a “flush” – your Magic Bag should produce 2 or 3 flushes).
 Once it’s done producing mushrooms the insides of the bag can be composted and the plastic bag can be recycled at a designated soft plastics recycling bin.

 The all-in-one design of the Magic Bag is different from typical mushroom growing methods that have many disparate parts and separate fruiting tubs.
-The Magic Bag simplifies and streamlines the shroom growing process.
+The Magic Bag simplifies and streamlines the mushroom growing process.

 Your Magic Bag should be injected with spores or liquid culture within 1 week of receiving it.
 Our bags are sterilized in an autoclave right before they leave our facility but the sterility starts to wane with each passing day.
 If you’re not going to use your mushroom grow kit within a week you can store it in a fridge for up to 3 weeks – but remember, the sooner you inject spores or liquid culture, the better.
 The more time that goes by, the more risk there is for contamination (which would ruin your grow).